SudoWaster/HuffmanCoding/README.md

 # HuffmanCoding

-A simple Huffman coding compression I make as a school project
+A simple Huffman coding compression program I make as a school project